sequencework/sql/readme.md

 #### Shorthand for postgres

-Since we ❤️ [node-postgres](https://github.com/brianc/node-postgres) so much, we created shorthands and helpers for it :
+Since we ❤️ [node-postgres](https://github.com/brianc/node-postgres) so much, we created shorthands and helpers for it:

 ```js
 const sql = require('@sequencework/sql/pg') // ⚠️ we import @sequencework/sql/pg